 The goal of quality planning, however, is to prepare for unforeseen circumstances while enjoying plentiful resources.
 The exercises of integration, resource allocation, leadership, and communication strengthen the collective body of an entrepreneur’s firm.
 Afterward, an entrepreneur will feel great knowing that he\she has created a more successful journey for him\herself and his\her team.

 Like money, a sphere is medium to something else.
 Good decisions are made by following a process or structure.
 Great decisions are a function of how clear the objective is.
 The result is exponential growth in firm horsepower as an entrepreneur involves a greater and more diverse group of investors.
 The easier and more clearly a firm is able to articulate where it wants to go and what it wants to achieve, the more powerful its appeal as an employer.
 The investors who are inclined with the same values and purpose will be attracted to the entrepreneur’s firm.
 Spheres take on the personality, preferences and values of the owner.

 Credibility has to do with the spoken words.
 By contrast, reliability has to do with actions.
 Intimacy refers to the safety or security felt when entrusting someone with something.
 Self-orientation refers to the focus of the person in question.
 Transparency has the great virtue of assisting to recall who said what to whom.
 When individuals with similar goals come together, a team is formed.
-Every investor should contribute equally and perform at their highest level to attain the team’s objective and achieve the firm’s goal.
+Every entrepreneur should contribute equally and perform at their highest level to attain the team’s objective and achieve the firm’s goal.
 By communicating the firm’s vision, management defines where it is going.
 By communication of its values, the methods for getting to this goal are established.
 The importance of doing what is right in every situation is that acting consistently and conscientiously can create respect for those around us.